pyqtgraph/pyqtgraph/doc/source/getting_started/qtcrashcourse.rst

 Example: Custom Event Handling ::

     class CustomButton(QPushButton):
         def mousePressEvent(self, event):
             event.accept()  # The event is marked as handled, preventing further propagation
             # Alternatively:
-    event.ignore() # the event can be marked as unhandled, allowing it to propagate further
+            event.ignore()  # the event can be marked as unhandled, allowing it to propagate

 QTimer, Multi-Threading